-387. In June 2022, Ms. Puris attended Cannes Lions, a creative industry event, in France with other TikTok marketing employees.
+- 401. In June 2022, Ms. Puris attended Cannes Lions, a creative industry event, in France with other TikTok marketing employees.
+This entire event was a workplace event.

-388. On June 21, 2022, Ms. Puris attended a dinner sponsored by Zenith Worldwide ("Zenith"), an advertising agency, with approximately 12 TikTok and Zenith employees.

-389. At the dinner, Ms. Puris met Christian Lee ("Mr. Lee"), Zenith's managing director, for the first time.
-During dinner, Mr. Lee became increasingly intoxicated and moved to sit next to Ms. Puris in such a way that he blocked her from moving away from him.
+Defendants sent over 100 employees to the event and invested millions of dollars in building out private space, creating events and hosting clients and advertising agencies. - 402.
+On June 21, 2022, Ms. Puris attended a TikTok top-to-top dinner sponsored by Zenith Worldwide ("Zenith"), an advertising agency, with approximately 12 TikTok and Zenith executives.
+As TikTok's contracted global media vendor, Zenith Worldwide was responsible for the planning and buying of hundreds of millions of dollars in TikTok advertising spend annually. - 403.
+At the dinner, Ms. Puris met Christian Lee ("Mr. Lee"), Zenith's managing director, for the first time.
+Mr. Lee repeatedly told Ms. Puris about how senior he was and that he was in charge of the team working on TikTok's account.
+During dinner, Mr. Lee became increasingly intoxicated and forced Ms. Puris to sit next to him by blocking her path back to the seat at which she was previously sitting at the table.
 Mr. Lee was slurring his speech, spilled an entire glass of wine on Ms. Puris' plate, and began repeatedly touching Ms. Puris' arm, asking her where to party after the dinner and where they could go dancing.